 The Applicant has amended the Project in order to be responsive to the comments on the DEIS by the ZBA.
-This Project proposes an additional 160 additional storage units required to meet local customer demand and incorporate 700 square feet of storage- associated retail space along the Waverly Avenue frontage in the existing self-storage building.
+This Project proposes an additional 160 storage units required to meet local customer demand and incorporate 700 square feet of storage- associated retail space along the Waverly Avenue frontage in the existing self-storage building.
 Notably, the amended proposal now currently before the ZBA seeks to incorporate a number of new uses and proposes reconfiguration of the Project Site, which were not proposed in either 2009, 2012 or initially with the 2018 original application.
 The Applicant proposes these Project amendments to address comments received from members of the ZBA during the DEIS process and to meet community workplace demands in response to the global pandemic.

-As demonstrated in the amended site drawings enclosed herein, prepared by KTM Architect, dated June 28, 2021, the Applicant proposes the complete demolition of all structures on the site except the existing self-storage use.
-The proposed expansion to the existing self-storage building will contain the proposed 56,328-square foot addition of self-storage space, as well as the following uses:
+As demonstrated in the amended site drawings enclosed herein as Appendix K, prepared by KTM Architect, dated December 22, 2022, the Applicant proposes the complete demolition of all structures on the site except the existing self-storage building.
+The proposed expansion to the existing self-storage building will contain the proposed 44,314-square foot addition of self-storage space, as well as the following uses:

-- Approximately 5,879-square foot woodworking shop; - Approximately 2,157 square feet of space for the Murphy Brothers Contracting offices; and - Approximately 2,008 square feet of community office workspace.
+- Approximately 5,879-square foot woodworking shop to be used by Murphy Brothers; - Approximately 2,157 square feet of space for the Murphy Brothers Contracting offices; and - Approximately 2,008 square feet of community office workspace.

-As demonstrated by the proposed configuration of buildings and uses, this amended proposal presents a substantially different Project than the 2009 and
+As demonstrated by the proposed configuration of buildings and uses, this amended proposal presents a substantially different Project than the 2009 and 2012 proposals, as well as the original 2018 Project previously reviewed by the ZBA.